Clown Car1 of 8

 The Joker is kind of a villainous James Bond – every actor who puts on the greasepaint makes the role their own, but they all stick within certain fundamental frameworks.

-Phoenix is just the latest actor to take on the Clown Prince of Crime on film – a growing list of talent that has helped define one of the most iconic villains in pop culture.
+Phoenix is just the latest actor to take n the ying to Batman's yang on film – a growing list of talent that has helped define one of the most iconic villains in pop culture.
 Here’s our ranking of the greatest Joker actors – in order.

 Jared Leto2 of 8